JulianMH/ModernTimetable/README.md

 - migrating .resx files to .resw files to fix some odd compile issues
 - windows 10 compatibility (ideally as universal app)
 - nice UI for bigger screens
+- remove all german comments in the code or translate them to english
 - syncing data between clients

 ## License